Jeffrey-Chung/Three-Point-Lighting-Tool-Maya/README.md

 testScene_v001.mb is used as a testing scene to muck around with the tool.
 Feel free to use other scenes on Maya if you want.

-Base Layout for pyQT update: https://discourse.techart.online/t/how-to-create-tabs-in-pyside2-maya/10079/2
+Base Layout for pySide update: https://discourse.techart.online/t/how-to-create-tabs-in-pyside2-maya/10079/2